Hilton Head Parks: Scenic and Educational Places to Play

 Shelter Cove Community Park

-One of the newer parks in the area, Shelter Cove Community Park sits in Shelter Cove Towne Centre, a destination for dining, entertainment and shopping.
+One of the newer Hilton Head parks, Shelter Cove Community Park sits in Shelter Cove Towne Centre, a destination for dining, entertainment and shopping.
 This community-friendly park hosts year-round festivals and has a playground, picnic areas, walking paths and scenic views.

 In the summer, don’t miss special events in Shelter Cove Community Park.
 Top picks include free outdoor movies in the park, classic car meets, live concerts and charity events.
 This park ranks as the go-to spot for socializing and entertainment.

 Visit these Hilton Head parks to admire Lowcountry beauty.
-Browse Hilton Head vacation rentals.
+Then browse Hilton Head vacation rentals.